 Ancestral Puebloan farmers lived in villages and on dispersed homesteads.
 An impressive testament to this life and community is the Great House Pueblo situated at an elevation of 7,600 feet, just below the Chimney Rock pinnacles.
 The Great House Pueblo is only one of 91 structures found at Chimney Rock thus far by researchers.
 Although Chimney Rock is an important link to an ancient culture, several Native American groups, notably the Puebloan tribes, still have a special spiritual and traditional affinity for this place.

 Chimney Rock Interpretive Association (CRIA) is a nonprofit volunteer organization that offers specialized interpretive programs at CRNM.
 Fees for these programs vary but most are in the $16-20 range for adults.

 Full Moon program

-This program is timed for when the moon is absent from the sky so visitors can enjoy the night sky in a dark environment and see fainter objects that the moon’s light would normally obscure.
-Volunteer astronomers await with telescopes to provide a closer look at the wonders of the night sky.
+Timed for when the moon is absent from the sky so visitors can enjoy a dark environment and see fainter objects that the moon’s light would normally obscure.
+If restrictions allow, telescopes will provide guests with a closer look at the wonders of the night sky.

-Join us for Summer Solstice and Fall Equinox to experience the sunrise from the Chacoan Great House and learn why these events were important to the ancient ones.
-There will be a tour of the upper and lower Chimney Rock site following the sunrise.
+Join us for the Summer Solstice or Fall Equinox to experience the sunrise from the Chacoan Great House and learn why these events were important to the ancient ones.
+A tour of the archaeological sites is included in this program.

 Life at Chimney Rock Festival

-This free festival, to be held July 18 and 19, includes interactive demonstrations of crafts and skills of the ancestral Puebloan people in addition to a Native American arts and crafts market.
+This free daytime festival, to be held May 28 (Saturday of Memorial Weekend), includes interactive demonstrations of crafts and skills of the ancestral Puebloan people in addition to a Native American arts and crafts market.
 No reservations required, and entry to the Monument will be at no charge that day.

-July 4 and Aug.
-1 — This 1.5 hour tour explores local geology and its relationship to the daily lives of the ancestral Puebloans who lived at Chimney Rock.
+This tour explores local geology and its relationship to the daily lives of the ancestral Puebloans who lived at Chimney Rock.

 Birding at Chimney Rock